-- Non-emergency lines are busiest Monday-Friday during business hours - try to report your non-emergency during the early morning or evening to limit your wait time. - If call takers are busy, please remain on the line to keep your place in the queue - if you must hang up do not call back right away, try calling during off peak hours. - · Use other sources to find information on issues that are not police matters, such as road conditions and closures, power outages, and local services.
+- Try to report your non-emergency during the early morning or evening on a weekday to limit your wait time. - Many non-emergency crimes can be reported online.
+Check your local police agency's website to see if this service is available in your area. - Use other sources to find information on issues that are not police matters, such as road conditions and closures, power outages, and local bylaws.